MiguelZhang86/ml_privacy_meter_model_train/README.md

-Experiment Management README
-Model Optimization Experiment Guide
+# Model Optimization Experiment Guide
-Objective
+# Objective

 This series of experiments aims to systematically investigate the impact of hyperparameters and training strategies on the performance of Vision Transformers (ViT) on the CIFAR-10 dataset.

 The goal is to build a diverse collection of trained models with different configurations, which will be used in subsequent privacy auditing experiments.

-Prerequisites
+# Prerequisites

 The experiments require one of the following environments: